-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 On top of all that, Reagan-era tax reforms encouraged the construction of high-end, single-family homes but not of affordable multifamily rentals.
 There were 515,000 multifamily homes built in America in 1985, but just 140,000 built in 1991.
 As people began competing for fewer and fewer apartments, the affordable housing market turned into a game of musical chairs played by low-income Americans.
 Someone always lost.

-A decade ago, Houston had one of the highest per capita homeless counts in the country.
+A decade ago, Houston had one of the highest per-capita homeless counts in the country.
 Its homeless response system was in shambles.
 The city was squandering millions of public dollars and police officers’ time by jailing homeless Houstonians for intoxication.
 Residents living on the streets, under bridges and along the bayous were using ambulances to get basic medical care because they had no other way to do so.

 And, as in other cities, dozens of local aid organizations, public and private, were operating in silos — competing for federal funds, duplicating services, not sharing information or goals, housing precious few people.